rubygems/rfcs/text/0011-gem-checksum-verification.md

 # Guide-level explanation

-Upon first upgrading to this version of Bundler, expect bundler to continue to be secure by default and to progressively add checksums to the lockfile.
+Upon first upgrading to this version of Bundler, expect bundler to progressively add checksums to the lockfile without any extra configuration.

+Common Bundler commands like `bundle install`, `bundle update`, `bundle lock`, `bundle add` will now automatically record and verify checksums.
+Commands that rely on checksums for verification will silently succeed when checksums match and fail with a unique non-zero exit code when checksums do not match.

-If you wish to immediately add checksums to your lockfile for all locked gems, run `bundle lock`.
+If you wish to immediately add all available checksums to your lockfile for your bundled gems, run `bundle lock`.
 Bundle lock now fetches checksums from remote sources by default.
-If you would like to bypass this behavior, add the `--no-checksums` flag.
+If you would like to bypass this behavior, run `bundle lock --no-checksums`.

-Common Bundler commands like `bundle install`, `bundle update`, `bundle lock`, `bundle add` will now automatically record and verify checksums.
-Commands that rely on checksums for verification will output a message or warning when checksums are missing or mismatched.

 Example: